 User-friendliness is a bigger deal if you'd like a camera that you could just pass around at a party and end up with some good shots.
 In that case, you're going to want a camera without too many bells and whistles that could confuse people upon first glance, or at the very least one with a foolproof auto mode that allows the camera to make all of the necessary adjustments.
 Here, you can use our user-friendliness score as a guide.
 Generally, we feel that any camera that scored higher than a 7 could be handed to a newbie with little to no instruction and still yield some good photos.

 Step 5: Do You Want to Get Creative?

 If you're looking to get creative with your instant film, you're going to want a camera that allows you to do some experimentation.
 At the very least, you'll want a camera capable of taking a double exposure or exposing the same piece of film twice.
 This lets you essentially layer two photos on top of one another, opening up many possibilities.

 You might also want to look for a long exposure or bulb mode, which allows the shutter to remain open for multiple seconds.
 With this feature, you can experiment with things like light painting.

 Finally, you might want something that offers some sort of colored filter for the flash.
 Again, this leads to more opportunities to experiment and can often yield great results when used in conjunction with a double exposure mode.

 We hope this article has helped you decide if you want to get an instant camera and, if the answer to that question is yes, that it has helped you figure out what to look for.
-If you're looking to get a camera, you can read our comprehensive review of the market's best products.
+If you're looking to get a camera, you can read our comprehensive review of the market's best instant cameras.
 If you're wondering how we decided which cameras we like best, you can check out our entire testing process.